Impact of different extended components of mean field models on transport coefficients of quark matter and their causal aspects: Results

-Similar phenomena is also observed in Fig.~\ref{fig:El_cond_gv}(a) for electrical conductivity ($\sigma$), but totally different variation can be found for thermal conductivity, as shown in Fig.~\ref{fig:El_cond_gv}(b).
+Similar to shear viscosity, electrical conductivity follow same pattern (not shown) but totally different variation can be found for thermal conductivity, as shown in Fig.~\ref{fig:El_cond_gv}(b).
 For thermal conductivity, heat function $h$, or more precisely enthalpy density per net baryon/quark density plays an important role.
-Its temperature dependence is shown in Fig.~\ref{fig:El_cond_gv}(c), where we see that $h$ increases with $G_V$ at high temperature, which is dominantly appeared in $\kappa$.
+Its temperature dependence is shown in Fig.~\ref{fig:El_cond_gv}(c), where we see that $h$ increases with $G_V$ at high temperature, which dominantly appears in $\kappa$.
 Now, the reason for increasing $h$ with $G_V$ can be understood as follows.
 Increasing of $G_V$ make $\tilde{\mu}$ decrease and so, $\rho$ decreases.
 Hence $h\propto 1/\rho$ increases.